-This code could be more efficient (e.g., jumping to the test is less efficient than doing the test at the end) but it serves to illustrate progress of code through a pipeline, and gives us a simple example to explore control hazards.
+This serves to illustrate progress of code through a pipeline, and gives us a simple example to explore control hazards.
 To start with, we will only look at the body of the loop without conditional code, to see how data hazards arise.
 The body of the loop on its own is as follows: